Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

-Feeding baby is a top stressor for new moms.
-I don’t need research to tell me that; I’ve seen it first-hand.**

 1. Getting Started Can be Hard

-I’m sure you’ve heard many horror stories by now, breastfeeding can be very hard in the beginning.
+I’m sure you’ve heard many horror stories by now: breastfeeding can be very hard in the beginning.
 Not only is it exhausting, but a woman whose baby has a bad latch can suffer immensely with cracked, sore, and even bleeding nipples (the rumors are true!).
-In fact, one study in TIME Magazine revealed that about half of nursing moms quit within the first few weeks because of difficulties, anxiety, and lack of support, which is a real shame.
+In fact, one study described in TIME Magazine revealed that about half of nursing moms quit within the first few weeks because of difficulties, anxiety, frustration, and lack of support, which is a shame.

 But you know what?
 This will not happen to you because I’m going to tell you *exactly* how to achieve a proper latch (in your Week 39 newsletter, “The Lowdown on Latching” — also summarized below).